-The backwaters of Kerala are a popular tourist destination in July when the weather is pleasant, and the water levels are high.
+The backwaters are a popular tourist Place in Kerala in July when the weather is pleasant, and the water levels are high.
 You can take a boat ride through the lush green canals and lagoons, visit traditional villages, and enjoy the stunning scenery.

 - Backwaters: Kerala’s backwaters are a network of interconnected canals, lakes, and lagoons that stretch along the coast.
 The serene backwaters of Alappuzha, Kumarakom, and Kollam are famous for their houseboat cruises, where visitors can relax and soak in the tranquil surroundings, passing through scenic villages, coconut groves, and paddy fields.

 - Beaches: Kerala is blessed with beautiful beaches that line its coastline.
 Kovalam, Varkala, and Marari are popular beach destinations for their golden sands, calm waters, and breathtaking sunsets.
 Visitors can enjoy sunbathing, swimming, and indulging in delicious seafood delicacies offered by the beachside shacks.